HumanBrainProject/cortical-voluba/openshift-deployment/README.rst

          - `INSTANCE_PATH` = `/instance`
          - `REDIS_PASSWORD` from Secret `redis/database-password`

+      #. (recommended) Add resource requests to ensure that Celery workers will have sufficient memory and CPU to perform the computations.
+4 GiB of memory are needed to run the example, and a CPU request is necessary to activate CPU autoscaling.
+Ideally we would need 1 full CPU, but on okd-dev this fails because there are no suitable nodes.
       #. (optional) Add an Autoscaler so that OpenShift can automatically adapt the number of Celery workers to the number of ongoing computations: go to `Actions` -> `Add Autoscaler`, set `Max pods` to 5, and `CPU Request Target` to 50%.
 Validate by clicking `Save`.

    #.
 Create a volume to hold the static data (equivolumetric depth for BigBrain)